google/gsocguides/pages/student/02-am_i_good_enough.md

 **You know when to ask questions**

-Do think you all ready know everything about everything in the world of programming for open source programs?
+Do you think you already know everything about everything in the world of open source programming?
 Then you probably aren't good enough for GSoC!

 ## The technical stuff